Serebryanskiy/Skin-analyzer/README.md

 <img src="images/classifydemo_img8.png?raw=true" style="width: 80%" />

-To test the app, open the app called `Catificator 2.0` on your device.
+To test the app, open the app called `Skin Analyzer` on your device.
 When you run the app the first time, the app will request permission to access the camera.
 Re-installing the app may require you to uninstall the previous installations.